 Presenting your research at UNL allows you to practice speaking about your research to a non-specialized audience.
-It's also a change to get feedback from you advisor, graduate students, and other UNL professors.
+It's also a chance to get feedback from your advisor, graduate students, and other UNL professors.

 Then consider attending regional or national disciplinary forums and conferences to present your research.
 Ask your advisor and any graduate students you interact with about the major disciplinary conferences in your field and smaller conferences with narrower foci.
 You'll also want to learn about listservs specific to your discipline.
 Humanities and Social Sciences, for example, advertise reviews, calls for papers, and conferences on H-net.

-UCARE will provide you $300 to support travel to present the research you've conducted under UCARE's funding.
-Requests for more than $300 may be considered in special circumstances.
+UCARE will provide you $500 to support travel to present the research you've conducted under UCARE's funding.

 You may only apply for funding for one conference per academic year.